KULeuven-Diepenbeek/osc-course/content/ch7-scheduling/towards.md

 With this scheduler, jobs might migrate between queues over time depending on what time slice is best suited for that moment.
 In general it can be stated that CPU intensive processes are to be found on the bottom, while IO intensive processes are on the top.

 ### Linux Scheduler
 The Linux kernel has used different schedulers up until now.
-Between Linux kernels 2.4 - 2.6 were using the O(n) scheduler, 2.6 - 2.6.11 the used scheduler was O(n), and from 2.6.12 onward the Completely Fair Scheduler (CFS) was used.
+Between Linux kernels 2.4 - 2.6 were using the O(n) scheduler, 2.6 - 2.6.11 the used scheduler was O(1), and from 2.6.12 onward the Completely Fair Scheduler (CFS) was used.
 These schedulers are briefly touched upon here.
 All of these are preemptive schedulers that are priority-based.

 #### O(n) scheduler
 The O(n) (read as: [Big-Oh-En]) scheduler got his name from the fact that choosing a new task had **linear** complexity.
 This means that the amount it takes for choosing a new task is proportional the number of tasks that are available.
 As you can easily see on every OS, there are a huge amount of tasks running nowadays.
 With this scheduler it would also take a (relatively) huge amount of time for choosing the next task. **This doesn't scale !** Because the scheduler's work is seen as overhead, it should be clear why this scheduler got replaced.